-If your flight is canceled or delayed for at least two hours, denied boarding, or your baggage is lost or damaged, you may be entitled to a claim under the Air Passenger Protection Regulations.
-For more information about your passenger rights, please review or visit the Canadian Transportation Agency website.
+If your flight is canceled or delayed for at least two hours, you are denied boarding, or your baggage is lost or damaged, you may be entitled to a claim under the Air Passenger Protection Regulations.
+Please review or visit the Canadian Transportation Agency website for more information about your passenger rights.

 - Situations within airline control are any situations not covered by the two categories below.
 For example, they include commercial overbooking; scheduled maintenance of an aircraft that is necessary to comply with legal requirements; or mechanical malfunction of the aircraft identified during scheduled maintenance.